James Hylton: Dual role

 In 1968, Hylton became a car owner/driver, a dual role that continued until his death.
-He found his way to victory lane for the first time on March 1, 1970 at the Richmond 500, driving the familiar number 48 Ford.
+He found his way to victory lane for the first time on March 1, 1970, at the Richmond 500, driving the familiar No. 48 Ford.
 During the late sixties and early seventies, Hylton amassed an amazing consistency record that was rivaled only by those of Richard Petty and Cale Yarborough.

 On August 6, 1972, Hylton forever etched his name in the history books by claiming the Talladega 500.
 Hylton led 106 laps of the 188 lap race and won $24,865 for the day.
 Hylton won by one car length over ARCA legend Ramo Stott.

 Hylton continued driving the full schedule until 1982, when he handed over driving duties to Canadian driver Trevor Boys.
 He soldiered on as an owner in NASCAR Winston Cup until 1993.

-ARCA circuit
+ARCA

-Hylton moved to the ARCA Racing Series during the 1990s, and ran in 16 of 23 ARCA REMAX Series schedule in 2006.
-He finished 18th in the final points standings.
-Hylton's final planned race was at the inaugural race at Iowa Speedway, but he returned to compete in it more later.
+Hylton moved to the ARCA Racing Series during the 1990s, and ran in sixteen of 23 ARCA races in 2006.
+He finished eighteenth in the final points standings.
+Hylton's final planned race was at the inaugural race at Iowa Speedway, but he returned to compete other events.

 Comeback

 Hylton's attempt at a comeback began in 2004, when he attempted to qualify for two races in the Craftsman Truck Series, with Welz Racing and Ron Rhodes Racing, respectively.

 On June 24, 2006, Hylton started his first Busch Series race since June 27, 1982 at the AT&T 250 held at the Milwaukee Mile.
 This made him the oldest driver to start in a 'top level' NASCAR event.

 Hylton attempted to make the 2007 Daytona 500 in equipment leased from Richard Childress Racing, sponsored by GrahamFest and Retirement Living TV.
 Hylton said "I am doing this for seniors to show that at 70 years old, you don't have to go hunting for an old-folks home.
 You can go race for a little bit."

-In the final practice session for the 2007 Daytona 500 he posted the 15th fastest time of 48.532 sec./185.445 m.p.h.
-He was in a position to qualify for the Daytona 500 with 10 laps remaining in the qualifier when he was leading, then a caution for a wreck was called and on the restart he fell out of the draft due to a clutch problem.
+In the final practice session for the 2007 Daytona 500 he posted the fifteenth fastest time of 48.532 sec./185.445 m.p.h.
+He was in a position to qualify for the Daytona 500 with ten laps remaining in the qualifier when he was leading, then a caution for a wreck was called and on the restart he fell out of the draft due to a clutch problem.
 He did not qualify for the race.
 It was announced that he was going to attempt several others races in 2007, including the UAW-Ford 500, but these plans did not come to fruition.